The Directed Grid Theorem: Directed Tree-Width

 See Figure~\ref{fig:grid} for an illustration of $G_4$.

-\begin{remark} Let us define an \emph{elementary cylindrical wall} $W_k$ of order $k$ to be the digraph obtained from the cylindrical grid $G_k$ by replacing every vertex $v$ of degree $4$ in $G_k$ by two new vertices $v_s, v_t$ connected by an edge $(v_s, v_t)$ such that $v_s$ has the same in-neighbours as $v$ and $v_t$ has the same out-neighbours as $v$.
+\begin{definition} Let us define an \emph{elementary cylindrical wall} $W_k$ of order $k$ to be the digraph obtained from the cylindrical grid $G_k$ by replacing every vertex $v$ of degree $4$ in $G_k$ by two new vertices $v_s, v_t$ connected by an edge $(v_s, v_t)$ such that $v_s$ has the same in-neighbours as $v$ and $v_t$ has the same out-neighbours as $v$.

-A \emph{cylindrical wall} of order $k$ is a subdivision of $W_k$, i.e.~a digraph obtained from $W_k$ by replacing edges by pairwise internally vertex disjoint directed paths in the obvious way.
+A \emph{cylindrical wall} of order $k$ is a subdivision of $W_k$.
 Clearly, every cylindrical wall of order $k$ contains a cylindrical grid of order $k$ as a butterfly minor.
-Conversely, a cylindrical grid of order $k$ as a butterfly minor contains a cylindrical wall of order $\frac12k$ as subgraph.
+Conversely, a cylindrical grid of order $k$ contains a cylindrical wall of order $\frac k2$ as subgraph. \end{definition}

-What we actually show in this paper is that every digraph of large directed tree width contains a cylindrical wall of high order as subgraph. \end{remark}
+Again, see Figure~\ref{fig:wall} for an illustration.
+What we actually show in this paper is that every digraph of large directed tree-width contains a cylindrical wall of high order as subgraph.

-Directed tree width has a natural duality, or obstruction, in terms of directed brambles (see \cite{Reed97,Reed99}) and we will actually prove our main result in terms of brambles rather than directed tree width.
+Directed tree-width has a natural duality, or obstruction, in terms of directed brambles (see \cite{Reed97,Reed99}).